MitaliYadav0911/FoodSurveyAnalysis/README.md

 # FoodSurveyAnalysis
-Analysis a raw data captured through a survey for the most frequent food consumed during Covid
+Analysis a raw data captured through a survey for the most frequent food items consumed during Covid